 13 Unmissable Things To Do In Guyana

-Facing the Atlantic, Guyana capital has an incredible Caribbean atmosphere, which actually (yet pleasantly) caught me by surprise.
+Facing the Atlantic, Guyana capital has an incredible Caribbean atmosphere, which actually (yet pleasantly) will catch you by surprise.
 It is chaotic, colorful, loud and full of life.
 Georgetown definitely is one of the places to visit in Guyana.

-If exploring local markets is one of the unmissable things to do in Guyana, Georgetown is the place to do it.
-I went on a market tour during which I had the chance to try delicious local fresh produce – several kinds of bananas; mango and watermelon; and a fantastic coconut.
+You could go on a market tour during which you’ll have the chance to try delicious local fresh produce – several kinds of bananas; mango and watermelon; and a fantastic coconut.
 The best markets in town are Bourda Market, perfect for fresh produce, and Starbroek Market.

-The best part of the market tour is that we were accompanied by the owner and chef of the Backyard Café, who while explaining everything about local produce, bought whatever he was going to use to prepare the most delicious meal.
+Join a tour run by the owner and chef of the Backyard Café, who while explaining everything about local produce, will buy whatever he is going to use to prepare the most delicious meal.
 His restaurant literally is in the backyard of his home, in a neighborhood that was once known for crime.
-There, he worked hard to involve the local community and to keep the youth away from crime.
-Visiting his restaurant is a must when visiting Guyana!
+There, he works hard to involve the local community and to keep the youth away from crime.

 Georgetown St. George’s Cathedral is one of the top Guyana tourist attractions and a must see.
 It quite possibly is the most impressive building in the capital, for it is a sheer white (especially now that it’s being renovated), and it is in Gothic style.
 It’s a massive wooden building (thought to be the tallest wooden building) that was completed in 1892.